-Set number Record set number.
+Data field name Data field description Reporting Set number Record set number.
 This should be a four digit numerical code beginning 0001.
 Set numbers should be consecutive from the start of the first line set to the last line set of the observed trip.
 A unique number is to be allocated to each individual set.
-MR OPERATIONS Set type 13 Free school set, FAD set, etc. (table 34) MR Start setting date and time Record the date and time the skiff is launched to start the setting operation.
+MR OPERATIONS Set type 14 Free school set, FAD set, etc. (table 34) MR Start setting date and time Record the date and time the skiff is launched to start the setting operation.
 Note: specify units (preferably hh:mm and YYYY/MM/DD).
 MR Start setting position Record the position in latitude and longitude for the start of the setting operation.
 Note: latitude and longitude to be recorded mentioning if collected South or North of the equator and specifying units (preferably ±(d)dd.dddd°).
 MR Beaufort Record the force of the wind according to the Beaufort scale (Table 37).
 School sighting cue and school type Report up to the first three cues which lead the vessel to detect the presence of the tuna school and specify the type of tuna school detected (Table 35).
 MR First detection method Record how the vessel first detects the tuna school, floating object or birds (Table 30).
-If more than one method is used record only what first made the vessel change course.
-School size Provide an estimation of the size of the tuna school being targeted (in tonnes).
+If more than one method is used record only what first made the vessel change course. - Andrews School size Provide an estimation of the size of the tuna school being targeted (in tonnes).
 This information can be requested from the bridge officers.
 Time net pursed Record the time (hh:mm) when the net is fully pursed.
 All rings are up.
-MR Time start brailing Record the time that brailing starts (hh:mm).
-Time end brailing Record the time that brailing ends (hh:mm).
-Time skiff onboard Record the time when the skiff comes on board and the set is over (hh:mm).
+MR

-13 This is included in the ROS Minimum Data Requirements collectively with "school sighting cue" (see below) data field name but it would be better to identify the school type separatedly from the "school sighting cue".
+14 This is included in the ROS Minimum Data Requirements collectively with "school sighting cue" (see below) data field name but it would be better to identify the school type separatedly from the "school sighting cue".